 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

-Once an offer is received, you must replt within 10 working days or risk losing your place.
+Once an offer is received, you must reply within 10 working days or risk losing your

-Once you have accepted your offer, you will be sent further information, such as funding, joing instructions, and induction date.
+Once you have accepted your offer, you will be sent further information such as start date, induction and funding information.